 I have owned this lamp for years and decided to spray paint it black to fit the aesthetic of the bedroom.
 It completely changed the look from when it was previously chrome.

 Thomas’ bedroom also has the best view in the house, in my opinion!
 I love the pretty blue of the pool.

 This built-in bookshelf was exactly what this bedroom needed!

 Thomas has so many books and LEGOs, I knew a shelving system would help with organization in his bedroom.
 I used two IKEA bookshelves for the core of this piece and trimmed it out against the wall for a built-in look.
-It’s amazing what a little trim can do to make an inexpensive piece of furniture look high end.
+It’s amazing what a little trim can do to make an inexpensive piece of furniture look high-end.

-It felt SO good to get all of my boys books organized on a few shelves.
-I tried to organize somewhat by type of books but I know it won’t stay that way for long!
+It felt SO good to get all of my boys’ books organized on a few shelves.
+I tried to organize it somewhat by type of book but I know it won’t stay that way for long!
 I searched lots of different stores for the perfect basket but they all were too wide and hung out over the edge of the shelf.
 Again, I decided to go shopping in my house and found a few baskets that fit perfectly.
 The bins hold most of his LEGOs and I left a few shelves open for LEGO displays.